utmgdsc/back-end-workshop/README.md

 # Backend Workshop
-In this workshop we go over AWS and Python Flask.
+In this workshop we go over AWS, Flask, and Back-end development as whole!
 The slides can be found [here](https://docs.google.com/presentation/d/1u0lOjvQeCHM8IaPHoUb6EpbC5hCHY9Cb6YfZYXOzC_U/edit?usp=sharing)

 ## Installation
 First clone the repository and open it in the terminal.

 Assuming you already have Python 3 installed.
 The first thing you need to do is download Flask, Flask SQLAlchemy, dotenv and psycopg2-binary for making this application run as follows:
 ```
-pip3 install Flask Flask-SQLAlchemy dotenv psycopg2-binary
+pip3 install Flask Flask-SQLAlchemy psycopg2-binary python-dotenv
 ```

-You will have to set up a database by yourself.
+You will have to set up a PostgreSQL database by yourself (you can set it up on AWS like we did in the workshop or run it locally using a tool like [this](https://postgresapp.com/) .
 Once that is done follow the next steps.

 We need to set up the .env file which will be used to connect the database to flask.